donejs/donejs/docs/features.md

 #### How it works

+The following video introduces MVVM in DoneJS, focusing on the strength of the ViewModel with an example.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kCM03jujKy4" frameborder="0" allowfullscreen></iframe>

 DoneJS has a uniquely strong ViewModel layer compared to other frameworks.
-We'll discuss how it works, compare it to other frameworks, and show an example.
+We'll discuss how it works and compare it to other frameworks.

 ##### MVVM overview